 Five premium services with the exception of the Assembled PC plan backed up on the cloud (automatic data storage) provide sufficient capability to cope with defective hardware or security issues.
-This premium service is about to enter a new stage, which will become apparent in the current term ending March 2020.
+This premium service is about to enter a new stage.